 - Once chilled, lift the foil out of the pan using the overhang on the sides and cut into squares.
 For neat squares, I use a very sharp knife and wipe it clean with a paper towel after each cut.

-- Make the vanilla glaze: Using a fork or spoon, whisk/stir the confectioners' sugar, cream, and vanilla extract together until smooth.
+- Make the vanilla icing: Using a fork or spoon, whisk/stir the confectioners’ sugar, cream, and vanilla extract together until smooth.
+Add another Tablespoon of milk to thin out if needed.
 Drizzle over each square.
 Leftovers keep well in the refrigerator for up to 5 days.

-Recipe can easily be doubled to fit in a 9x13 pan, baking time will increase to 35 minutes.
+- Double Batch: Recipe can easily be doubled to fit in a 9×13-inch pan.
+Baking time will increase to 35 minutes.